isovector/certainty-by-construction/src/book/2-numbers.lagda.md

   even? (suc (suc x))  = even? x
 ```

+Here, we've said that `ctor:zero` is even, `def:one` is not, and for every other
+number, you should subtract two (indicated by having removed two `ctor:suc`
+constructors from `x`) and then try again.

-This general technique of giving some explicit answers for specific inputs, and
+This general technique---giving some explicit answers for specific inputs, and
-recursing after refining inputs to simpler values is known as
+recursing after refining---is known as *induction.*

-*induction.* **Induction is the fundamental mathematical technique.** Induction
+It is impossible to overstate how important induction is.
+Induction is the
+fundamental mathematical technique.
+It is the primary workhorse of all
+mathematics.

-is the workhorse of all mathematics.
-Which makes sense.
-If you need to make some
+Which makes sense; if you need to make some argument about an infinite number of
-argument about an infinite number of things, you can neither physically nor
+things, you can neither physically nor theoretically analyze each and every
-theoretically analyze each and every possible case.
-You instead must give a few
+possible case.
+You instead must give a few (usually very simple) answers, and
-(usually very simple) answers, and otherwise show how to reduce a complicated
+otherwise show how to reduce a complicated problem into a simpler one.
+This
-problem into a simpler one.
-This moves the burden of effort from the theorem
+moves the burden of effort from the theorem prover (you) to whomever wants an
-prover (you) to whomever wants an answer, since they are the ones who become
+answer, since they are the ones who become responsible for carrying out the
-responsible for carrying out the repetitive task of reduction to simpler forms.
+repetitive task of reduction to simpler forms.
+However, this is not so bad,
-However, this is not so bad, since the end-user is the one who wants the answer,
+since the end-user is the one who wants the answer, and they necessarily have a
-and they necessarily have a particular, finite problem that they'd like to
+particular, finite problem that they'd like to solve.
-solve.

 Not being very creative, mathematicians often *define* the principle of
 induction as being a property of the natural numbers.
 They say all of